Bill Dollar

 William Everett Dollar (August 22, 1950 – November 21, 1996) was a radio host for 16 years on country music station WSOC-FM in Charlotte, North Carolina, a weather reporter on WSOC-TV, and the host of the syndicated program NASCAR Country, carried by over 300 stations at the time of his death.
 Bill Dollar was the number one DJ in Charlotte for seven years, according to Arbitron.
 Bill Dollar was involved in several drunk driving collisions, twice injuring two different women in two separate accidents who were hospitalized.
 He did not seek help for his alcoholism and injured his wife in a collision in which he was intoxicated.
-It is believed (though not confirmed) that his fatal crash involved no substances.
+Results of an N.C. medical examiner's toxicology report showed Dollar had a blood-alcohol content of 0.24 percent at the time of his fatal crash.

 Early life

 Dollar was born in Humboldt, Tennessee to Dick, a farmer, and Pauline, an English teacher.
 When he was a boy he would play with crystal radio sets and homemade transmitters.
 As a teenager he would hang around a local radio station, and eventually he was given the chance to play records on the air for 90 cents an hour.
 He also operated the control board for University of Tennessee football broadcasts.